MM-Nav: Multi-View VLA Model for Robust Visual Navigation via Multi-Expert Learning

 Method

-Our pipeline comprises two steps: (1) training of multiple RL experts with different capabilities and
+Our pipeline comprises two steps: (1) training multiple capability-specific RL teachers and

 Stage 1